How to Set Personal Boundaries

 When a client, patient, loved one, stranger, close friend, or family member begins attacking you with hurtful comments, it is only natural to become defensive, frustrated, and insecure.

 We might even begin questioning our own abilities and intentions.

 Our personal boundaries become violated when we allow the opinions of others to negatively influence our beliefs about ourselves.
-This is when we become vulnerable to manipulation.
+This is when we become vulnerable to manipulation, resentment, and frustration.

 It is essential to set limits and personal boundaries for yourself.
 Your needs are just as important as anyone else’s.
 By giving others the power to hurt us, we lose our sense of self and become resentful, angry, and lost.

 When you find yourself asking, “who am I?” it usually means your personal boundaries have faded.

 Don’t fall into the trap of believing we can’t be compassionate and supportive unless we allow others to walk all over us.
 This way of thinking is very unhealthy for everyone involved.